Welland Canal: Accidents

 On June 20, 1912, the government survey steamer La Canadienne lost control due to mechanical problems in the engine room and smashed into the upstream gates of Lock No. 22 of the 3rd Welland Canal, forcing them open by six inches.
 The resulting surge of water flooded downstream, cresting the upstream gates of Lock No. 21 where five boys were fishing.
 One boy ran to safety and one of the boys was saved by a government surveyor.
 But the remaining three were knocked into the water, drowning in the surge.

 On August 25, 1974, the northbound ore-carrier Steelton struck Bridge 12 in Port Robinson.
 The bridge was rising and the impact knocked the bridge over, destroying it.
 No one was killed.
 The bridge master, Albert Beaver, and a watchman on the ship suffered minor injuries.
 The bridge has not been replaced and the inhabitants of Port Robinson have been served by a ferry for many years.
-The Welland Public Library archive has images of the aftermath.

 On August 11, 2001, the lake freighter Windoc collided with Bridge 11 in Allanburg, closing vessel traffic on the Welland Canal for two days.
 The accident destroyed the ship's wheelhouse and funnel (chimney), ignited a large fire on board, and caused minor damage to the vertical-lift bridge.
 The accident and portions of its aftermath were captured on amateur video.
 The vessel was a total loss, but there were no reported injuries, and no pollution to the waterway.
 The damage to the bridge was focused on the centre of the vertical-lift span.
 It was repaired over a number of weeks and reopened to vehicular traffic on November 16, 2001.
 The Marine Investigation Report concluded, "it is likely that the [vertical-lift bridge] operator's performance was impaired while the bridge span was lowered onto the Windoc."